pramttl/ganetiviz-cytoscape/README.md

 The code makes use of the sample OSUOSL cluster configuration JSON and tries to create graphical visualisations for the cluster graph  made avaialbe by @ramereth, courtsey [OSUOSL](http://github.com/osuosl).
-The initial goal of this is to experiment with Ganeti Cluster Visualization strategies and develop prototypes using HTML5 and Jacascript.
+The goal of this is project is to experiment with various Ganeti Cluster Visualization strategies that System administrators find useful and develop intuitive prototypes.

 The greater goal is to support the [Ganeti Web Manager](https://github.com/osuosl/ganeti_webmgr) project at the [OSUOSL](http://osuosl.org).
 Visualisation of clusters in the